ablwr/info654sp20/README.md

 #  Information Technologies at Pratt SI

 Welcome to 654!

 We're using Github this semester as a tool for distributing files and as a method of helping folks get more acquainted with code editors and open tools, etc.

 See below for basic headline info, but see the [`syllabus`](syllabus) section for the formal full course information documents, and the [`assignments`](assignments) folder for the descriptions of materials you will turn in.

 See you in class!

 ---

-Identifier: INFO-654-01
+**Identifier: INFO-654-01**

-Credits: 3
+*Credits*: 3

-Day and Time: Monday 06:30PM - 09:20PM
+*Day and Time*: Monday 06:30PM - 09:20PM

-Location: Manhattan, Room 606
+*Location*: Manhattan, Room 606

-Instructors:
+*Instructors*:
 - Ashley Blewer (You can call me "Ashley", pronouns she/hers)

-Office Hours: by appointment
+*Office Hours*: by appointment

 ---

-Course Etherpad: To Replace
+Course Etherpad: To Be Replaced

-Course WordPress site:   [https://commons.pratt.edu/prattsi654fa19/](https://commons.pratt.edu/prattsi654fa19/) (invitations and logins to come)
+Course WordPress site:   [https://commons.pratt.edu/prattsi654sp20/](https://commons.pratt.edu/prattsi654sp20/) (invitations and logins to come)

 Course hashtag: [#INFO654](https://twitter.com/search?f=tweets&q=%23info654&src=typd) (optional)